AlicanteFrontend/alicantefrontend.github.io/CODE_OF_CONDUCT.md

 ## 10. License and attribution

-This code of conduct is distributed under a [Creative Commons Attribution-ShareAlike license] (http://creativecommons.org/licenses/by-sa/3.0/).
+This code of conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).